Department Infectious Diseases. University Hospital Bern, Switzerland

 Specialist in Internal Medicine and international traveler care.
 Jiménez Díaz Foundation University Hospital.
 Madrid, Spain

-He is temporary Assistant Professor at the University of Torino (Department of Medical Sciences, Infectious Diseases).
-Infectious Diseases Specialist (University of Torino, Italy); Diploma in Tropical Medicine and Hygiene (Mahidol University, Bangkok, Thailand).
+Specialist in Infectious Diseases (University of Turin, Italy); Diploma in Tropical Medicine and Hygiene (Mahidol University, Bangkok, Thailand).
 He is member of the Panel of the Italian Guidelines on the Use of Antiretrovirals and Management of patients living with HIV.

 He has experience as a Clinicians in Infectious Diseases and Tropical Medicine (Sudan, Thailand, Burundi); several phase II, III and IV studies in antiretroviral treatment trials.